+Before the administration may sell school property, the Board must declare the property to no longer be needed for school purposes.
 The Board follows the procedures set forth in State law for the disposal of real or personal property at the minimum dollar value set forth in the statute on the date the Board decides to dispose of the property.
-The Board is first required to offer sell its real property for sale to all community schools and college-preparatory boarding schools, STEM and STEAM schools for the period of time set forth in law.
-High-performing community schools as defined by State law, are given first priority.
-If a high-performing community school is not interested in buying the property, the Board is will then proceed with offers to purchase from other start-up community schools operating in the District and college-preparatory boarding schools, STEM and STEAM schools located within the territory of the District.
-If no community school or college-preparatory boarding school, STEM and STEAM schools is interested in buying the property, the Board can / may sell its real or personal property at a public auction and following specific statutory requirements if the property exceeds \$10,000 in value.
-If this statutory threshold amount is changed by the legislature, the Board and administration's responsibility changes automatically to reflect the new minimum statutory dollar value.
+The Board is first required to sell its real property to high-performing community schools as defined by State law and any newly established community schools implementing a community school model that has a track record of high quality academic performance as determined by the Ohio Department of Education (ODE).
+If a high-performing or newly established ODE-defined community school is not interested in buying the property, the Board is then required to sell its real property to start-up community schools operating in the District.
+If the community school is not interested in buying the property, the Board can sell its real or personal property at a public auction and follow specific statutory requirements if the property exceeds \$10,000 in value.
+If this amount is changed by the legislature, the Board and administration's responsibility changes automatically to reflect the new minimum statutory dollar value.